-"Many years ago, I was not interested in joining the Association of Women Accountants.
-I did not like making women distinct," Kathy said.
-"In the church, however, I see power in what women can do.
+"Many years ago, I did not join the Association of Women Accountants.
+I did not like making women distinct," she said, "but in the church.
+I see power in what women can do.

-As women's consultant with the Central Pacific, Montana North Wyoming, Pacific Northwest and Rocky Mountain conferences, she works with the conference ministers to identify and meet with women in the conferences.
+As women's consultant with the Central Pacific, Montana North Wyoming, Pacific Northwest and Rocky Mountain conferences, she works with the conference ministers to identify needs and meet with women.

-She will consult with the conferences and churches about women's ministries or women with ideas for conference-level women's projects that will help connect women in the churches.
+She will consult with

+churches about women's ministries and with women with ideas for conference women's projects to connect women.

 "Globally-as we read in the book, Three Cups of Tea, about Afghanistan, women are under-educated," she said.
-"Churches can do advocacy related to such women's issues.
+"Churches can advocate on such women's issues.
 They also need to increase the active involvement of younger women."

-For information, call 509-322-3408 or email preacherladyky@gmail.com.
+For information, call 509-322-3408 or email preacherladyky@gmail. com.